USCGC Point Divide: Coast Guard service history

 Point Divide and Point Hubbard were assigned to Presidential Support Duty, alternating patrols off President Nixon's San Clemente retreat whenever he was in residence.
 Presidential security did not relieve the need to rescue boaters in trouble.
 The cutter rescued two crew of a Hobie Cat that capsized a quarter mile from Nixon's beach in 1972.

 Point Divide was also called upon to execute a wide variety of other missions.
 In July 1970, she towed a dead gray whale off Salt Creek Beach so that it could sink in deep water.
 She hosted tours aboard as a form of public outreach.
 In 1984, Point Divide seized a full-size replica of HMS Bounty which was used in the film, The Bounty.
 The U.S. Customs Service alleged that it failed to properly clear customs on arrival in the United States.
-The fishing vessel Ocean Joy smuggled 415 burlap bags containing $22 million of marijuna into Los Angeles Harbor in May 1985.
+The fishing vessel Ocean Joy smuggled 415 burlap bags containing $22 million of marijuana into Los Angeles Harbor in May 1985.
 While officers on land seized the drugs, Point Divide chased the vessel as she returned to sea.
 She fired warning shots from a .50-caliber machine gun when the smugglers refused to obey verbal orders to stop.
 Once boarded, Point Divide's crew found that the smugglers had opened seacocks to flood and sink Ocean Joy.
 The flooding was stopped with assistance from USS Kincaid, the four crewmen were detained, and Ocean Joy was towed back to port.

 Point Divide was decommissioned at a ceremony in Corona Del Mar on 30 March 1995.
 She was replaced in Corona Del Mar by Point Stuart.
 Ex-Point Divide was donated to the Maritime Training Center of Seattle Community College through the U.S. Maritime Administration.